microsoft/react-native-windows-samples/docs/native-api/QuirkSettings-api-windows.md

 Older versions of react-native-windows did not use [Yoga](https://github.com/facebook/yoga)'s legacy stretch behavior.
 This meant that react-native-windows would layout views slightly differently that in iOS and Android.
 Set this setting to false to maintain the behavior from react-native-windows <= 0.62.

+### SetSuppressWindowFocusOnViewFocus
+`static` void **`SetSuppressWindowFocusOnViewFocus`**([`ReactInstanceSettings`](ReactInstanceSettings) settings, bool value)

+> **EXPERIMENTAL**

+When running multiple windows from a single UI thread, focusing a native view causes the parent window of that view to get focus as well.
+Set this setting to true to prevent focus of a blurred window when a view in that window is programmatically focused.